STAT545-UBC/STAT545-UBC-original-website/shiny03_activity.md

 Run the app with this code as the UI.
 Notice the formatting of the text and understand why it is rendered that way.

+> For people who know basic HTML: any named argument you pass to an HTML function becomes an attribute of the HTML element, and any unnamed argument will be a child of the element.
+That means that you can, for example, create blue text with `div("this is blue", style = "color: blue;")`.

 **Exercise:** Experiment with different HTML-wrapper functions inside `fluidPage()`.
 Run the `fluidPage(...)` function in the console and see the HTML that it creates.

 ## Add a title